 In these days of sustainable development and environmental protection, attracting animal and insect life in your garden is a necessity.

 It’s much better to partner with “entomophage” (insect-eating) creatures than to use toxic chemical insect killers.
 Here are a few tricks to invite and house useful animals in the garden.

 They’ll serve a double purpose: board and lodging!

 Also, feel free to neglect your flower garden somewhat.
 Flowers that go to seed will produce food for the birds, too.

 In winter, why not give birds oil seeds and fat to fall back on when all else is gone.

 Do not apply any chemical products that would poison them.

 Attracting hedgehogs to the garden

 Hedgehogs are on the verge of disappearing because of pesticides and cars.
 This is quite a shame because they’re precious allies in the garden!
 They eat cockchafer grubs and mollusks that devour the roots of our vegetables.

-To welcome one in your garden, prepare a hospitable environment for it.
+To welcome a hedgehog in your garden, prepare a hospitable environment for it.
 Simply stack a pile of wood where it can take refuge.
 Never burn a pile of dried leaves before checking that a hedgehog isn’t under it.
 Same thing when pruning your hedge.

 In winter, give it apples or cat food but never give it milk (risk of diarrhea).